zevv/memgraph/README.md

 Memgraph has a few options which can be configured with command line
 arguments:

+- `-m  --memmax=MB    set max memory size [64]`
-- `-m SIZE`: Configure the maximum memory size to be displayed in the graph, the number in megabytes; when not specified, the default is 1024 (1Gb)
+  Configure the maximum memory size to be displayed in the graph, the number in megabytes; when not specified, the default is 1024 (1Gb)

-- `-v FNAME`: Record the graph to mp4 format, write the result to the file `PATH`
+- `-v  --video=FNAME  write video to FNAME.
+Must be .mp4` Record the graph to mp4 format, write the result to the file `PATH`.
+  To use this option you need a working installation of ffmpeg on your machine.

+- `-s  --space=SPACE  set 2D space mapping [hilbert]`
+  Configure the way for mapping memory addresses to a pixel on the screen.
+  The default setting is `hilbert, which provides nice locality.

 ## Miscellaneous